Cranebrook

 The level of residential development activity in Cranebrook is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Cranebrook has around 20 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, approximately 103 homes were approved, with another four approved so far in FY-26.
-The average construction cost value for new dwellings is $393,000.
+AreaSearch analysis of ABS building approval numbers shows Cranebrook recorded approximately 20 residential properties granted approval each year.
+Between FY-21 and FY-25, around 103 homes were approved, with an additional 4 approved in FY-26 so far.
+The population has been declining recently, suggesting new supply is keeping up with demand, offering buyers good choice, while new dwellings are developed at an average expected construction cost value of $393,000.

 Frequently Asked Questions - Development